LouisWiley/RISK-Website/README.md

   * launchSettings.json - Controls how the app is started in dev
   * serviceDependencies.json - external services
   * serviceDependencies.local.json - external services

+## Creating bots
+You can create bots using any of the ASP.NET programming languages( F#, C#, Visual Basic Script).